When you're looking to borrow money, there are two main types of loans to be aware of: secured and unsecured loans.

 Losing your home or other possessions is typically not something anyone wants to happen to them.

-Auto loans: These loans can be used to buy a vehicle, with the purchased vehicle serving as collateral for the loan.
+These loans can be used to buy a vehicle, with the purchased vehicle serving as collateral for the loan.
 If you fail to pay back the loan, the lender has the right to take back the car, which, if you’re someone with an hour-long commute, isn’t a good thing.
+If you are in the market to buy a car, you can learn more about a good credit score to buy a car here.

-Mortgages: Mortgages are loans used to make a real estate purchase in which the loan is secured by the property you are buying.
+Mortgages are loans used to make a real estate purchase in which the loan is secured by the property you are buying.
 If you fail to pay back the loan, you could lose your property to the lender.
+If you are in the market to buy a house, learn more about the credit score needed to buy a house.